-With its two slender towers connected by a 230-metre-long steel bridge structure called ‘The Link’, which holds the record as the world’s longest cantilever, One Za’abeel is set to become the next iconic building in Dubai, United Arab Emirates.
-With its central location and its world-first engineering, this mixed-use sustainable development will be a modern hub for a variety of residents and visitors to Dubai.
+With its two towers connected by a steel bridge structure, which will extend as the world’s longest cantilever, One Za’abeel is set to become the next iconic building in Dubai.
+With its central location and its engineering a world first, this mixed-use sustainable development will be a modern hub for a variety of residents and visitors.

-The residential tower will be 57 floors high with simplex and duplex apartments.
-The second tower will be 67 floors and will host an ultra-luxury hotel, serviced apartments, offices and the Investment Corporation of Dubai’s new headquarters.
-The two towers will have seven basement levels and a four-level podium above ground which will house retail, restaurants, social space and conference halls.
-Above the podium, the towers will be connected by the The Link with a 66 m-long cantilever link, which will be 100 metres above ground, and 87 metres above the elevated Al Mustaqbal highway running between Tower A and Tower B. On Completion, The Link will be the longest cantilever in the world to span from a tower.
+The residential tower will be 54 floors high with 145 simplex and duplex apartments.
+The second tower will be 67 floors and will host an ultra-luxury hotel, serviced apartments, offices and the Investment Corporation of Dubai’s new HQ.
+The two towers will have 7 basement levels and a four level podium above ground which will house retail, restaurants, social space and conference halls.
+Above the podium, the towers will be connected by the 228 m link bridge with 66 m-long cantilever link, which will be 100 metres above ground, and 87 metres above the elevated highway running between the towers.
+The link will be the longest cantilever in the world to span from a tower.

-One Za’abeel is just as impressive below ground.
-Going down 38.5 metres and spanning 7 floors, the basement will be in the deepest in the Middle East with space for over 2500 car parks, storage and maintenance rooms – maximizing above ground efficiency.
+One Za’abeel is just as impressive below ground, going down 38.5 metres and spanning 7 floors the basement will be in the deepest in the Middle East, using the space for over 2500 car parks, storage and maintenance rooms – maximizing above ground efficiency.
 The enabling works for the basement took 24 months to complete, and the unprecedented depth required new techniques to dehydrate, cure and stabilise the concrete.

 The two towers and associated basements are connected by two underground tunnels at basement 2 and basement 1 levels.
 The design and construction of the Tunnel was complicated due to the proximity with the existing overhead highway bridge piers and its foundations.